 Use common sense

 Be polite to your fellow swimmers, and don’t be afraid to tell another swimmer if you see them doing something potentially dangerous.
-Also relax if you don’t manage to swim your set in the desired time because there were others in your lane.
-You will either swim better next time, or easily make up for it during the cycle or the run.

 Of course, over and above anything, follow the instructions as they are given by the coach.